sqlviz/sqlviz/README.md

   * The query and database are untagged
   * They are in a group that shares a name with the database or the query

+#### CSV Upload
+* You can upload a csv to the scratch DB from the admin panel
+* Header should be provided in the first row and formatting is auto-detected as best as possible.

 #### Licensing
 * Highcharts licensing is required.